apostrophecms/apostrophe-astro/README.md

 You will have then this object in your template `Astro.props`.

 ### Create your Astro template
-Create your Astro file for your particular template, in which, if needed you will us the `<AposArea>` component to display your Apostrophe areas and then widgets.
+Create your Astro file for your particular template, in which, if needed you will use the `<AposArea>` component to display your Apostrophe areas and then widgets.
 For example, for the `@apostrophe-cms/home-page` that has mainly one field that is the `main` area:
 ```js
 ---